vanhoangkha/LMS-sample-demo/README.md

 **Step:** "Specify the **AWS Region**" -> Choose **Singapore Region**.

 ## 4. Init Amplify and connect your local env to the Cloud:
-- Check out git branch d_unicorm_gym_master before continuing.
-- Open your local LMS root folder and do amplify setup with lms first:
+- Open your local aws_lms_dev root folder and do amplify setup with lms first:

 ```
-cd lms/lms
+cd aws_lms_dev/lms

 (sudo) amplify init

 ?
-Enter a name for the environment: dev
+Enter a name for the environment: hdbank

 ?
 Choose your default editor: <Choose your favorite editor>